- Print this page

 The Manual details microbiological testing requirements.
 Importantly, you should know that:

-• Any analysis is at the licence holder’s expense
+- any analysis is at the licence holder’s expense

 Inspections & audits